 An interview with Pokémon: Detective Pikachu (2019) actor Justice Smith, who played Tim Goodman in the film.
-Conducted by phone on May 3rd, 2019, and transcribed by Jeremy Williams.
+Smith previously appeared in Jurassic World: Fallen Kingdom and Every Day.
+The interview was conducted by phone on May 3rd, 2019, and transcribed by Jeremy Williams.

 Justice Smith: Hey Chris, how’s it going?